emsilver987/AI-Fitness-Tracker-React/README.md

 ---

-## 🛠️ In Progress / Next Steps
+## 🔧 In Progress / Next Steps (Now Shifted to Mobile)

-- Refactoring backend to work with **PostgreSQL**
-- Creating new dashboard routes/views
-  - Graphs and data visualizations for workouts and progress
-- Finalizing account creation and profile management
-- Deploying the full stack to the web
+- Backend migrated to PostgreSQL in the mobile app
+- Native UI with real-time feedback and AI workout generation
-- Adding persistent user data, workout logs, and goal tracking
+- Persistent user data, workout logs, and goal tracking
+- App Store deployment & in-app purchases

 ---

-## 💡 Why I’m Building This
+## 💡 Why I Built This

-This is part of my journey toward becoming a professional software developer.
-Through this project, I’m:
+This project was part of my journey toward becoming a professional software developer.
+Through this app, I:

-- Practicing real-world development workflows
+- Practiced real-world development workflows
-- Strengthening my React and frontend skills
+- Strengthened my React and frontend skills
-- Gaining hands-on experience in full-stack architecture
+- Gained hands-on experience in full-stack architecture
-- Building a portfolio-ready, production-grade application
+- Created a strong foundation for the ExercAIse mobile app

 ---

-## 📂 Getting Started
+## 📂 Getting Started (Deprecated Project)

-Clone the repo and install dependencies:
+You can still clone and run the web version locally if desired:

 ```bash
 git clone https://github.com/emsilver987/AI-Fitness-Tracker-React.git